-Join Jess Stratton for an in-depth discussion in this video Reading mail, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Reading mail, part of Learning Lotus Notes.

 With so many people emailing us for all sorts of reasons, there's nothing basic about reading email today.
 With Lotus Notes, we've got some great options for customizing the way our inbox looks.
 Right now, we're looking at our basic inbox, with no Preview pane; meaning, to access any of these messages, we have to double-click on them, and that will bring up the contents of the email.
 I can close the X, and it will bring me back to my inbox, and we can move on to the next email.
 However, if we want the Preview pane, on the right-hand side of the screen where it says Show, we've got some options.